Fear of a Brown Planet: Origins

-Fear of a Brown Planet Returns (2010–present)
+Fear of a Brown Planet (2008 – 2013)

+The group name played on the Public Enemy LP, Fear of a Black Planet, and the dynamic between the group's rappers Chuck D and Flavor Flav.
+Hussain opened the shows with half an hour of lighter material focusing on family stereotypes and immigrant stories, followed by Rahman who delivered harder-hitting and more aggressive opinions about racism, colonialism and whiteness.
+Australian comedy reviewers often found Rahman's style too abrasive.

+In April 2008, Rahman and Hussain performed Fear of a Brown Planet at the Melbourne International Comedy Festival, Sydney Comedy Festival, and the Adelaide Fringe, winning the Best Newcomer Award at the Melbourne International Comedy Festival.

 In 2010, Rahman and Hussain performed their follow up show, Fear of a Brown Planet Returns at the Melbourne International Comedy Festival, Sydney Comedy Festival, and the Adelaide Fringe.
-In the same year, Aamer performed in the Oxfam Comedy Gala televised on Channel Ten, whilst Nazeem performed in the Cracker Night of the Sydney Comedy Festival Gala, televised on The Comedy Channel.
-In October 2010, took part in a one-off concert with Azhar Usman, Preacher Moss and Mo Amer (Allah Made Me Funny) at the Athenaeum Theatre in Paris.
+In the same year, Aamer performed in the Melbourne International Comedy Festival Oxfam Comedy Gala televised on Channel Ten, whilst Nazeem performed in the Cracker Night of the Sydney Comedy Festival Gala, televised on The Comedy Channel.
+In October 2010, the pair took part in a one-off concert with Azhar Usman, Preacher Moss and Mo Amer (Allah Made Me Funny) at the Athenaeum Theatre in Melbourne.

-In August 2011, they performed at the Edinburgh Fringe Festival.
-On the way home from Edinburgh they performed an impromptu show in London, after a friend of theirs organised a show in Brixton with two days notice.
+In August 2011, Fear of a Brown Planet debuted at the Edinburgh Fringe Festival.
+On the way home from Edinburgh they performed an impromptu sold out show in London after a friend organised a show at the historic Hootananny venue Brixton with only two days notice.

 In 2011, Australian Story broadcast a documentary on the ABC about Rahman's and Hussain's lives in Australia as well as their debut performances in Edinburgh and London.
 In the same year, they performed their new show, Fear of a Brown Planet Attacks.
 On 30 August 2011, Fear of a Brown Planet Returns DVD and Blu-ray was released, which was recorded at the Chapel Off Chapel in Melbourne on 15 January 2011.
 It features the "best of" material from their 2010 sell-out festival show, also entitled Fear of a Brown Planet Returns, as well as content from their debut shows.
 In December 2011 and December 2012, they performed on ABC2.

 In April 2012, Rahman and Hussain played at the second show of the Melbourne Comedy Festival.
 In September 2012, they toured the United Kingdom, where they performed in cities including Manchester, Bradford, London, Birmingham and Cardiff.

 In 2013, they performed at Darwin, Sydney, Brisbane and Melbourne.
 In October 2013, they performed at the Sydney Opera House.